Adrián Franco-Rubio

 Research interests

-My main research interests include quantum many-body and information theory, condensed matter physics, mathematical physics and quantum field theory.
+My main research interests lie within the realms of quantum many-body and information theory, condensed matter physics, mathematical physics and quantum field theory.

-In the past I did some work on a different kind of tensor networks called holographic quantum error correcting codes.
-They provide an example of an exciting exchange of ideas between quantum many-body theory / quantum information theory and the subject of holography, which is motivating increased efforts in bridging the two fields of study.
+In the further past, I also did some work on a family of tensor networks called holographic quantum error correcting codes.
+They provide an example of an exciting exchange of ideas between quantum information theory and the subject of holography in high energy physics, which has motivated increased efforts in bridging the two fields of study.